I Don’t Understand the Directions!

 Why Don’t I Tell You that I Don’t Understand?

-It's embarrassing when we don't understand the directions or solutions given by others.
+It's embarrassing when we don't understand the solutions given by others to help our recovery.
 However, all of those reactions to the confusion are just counter-productive.
 In those cases, it's pointless to be embarrassed.
 Click To Tweet

 - Why do you think you ought to know how to resolve it?